 Login Session Duration

-If you are nearing the end of your SSProtect Login Session, the software will offer a warning, allowing you to Cancel the request before execution.
+If you are nearing the end of your SSProtect Login Session, the software will offer a warning, allowing you to Cancel the Bulk Conversion request before execution.
 This allows you to manually Refresh Login then re-submit your request to ensure its' operation completes before Session Timeout.

 Note, however, that Session Timeout re-issues a Login prompt that will allow you to continue Bulk Operation after you re-authenticate.
 Even still, if you Cancel the Login Prompt, you can return at a later time and re-submit the same request.
 Because the software will re-enumerate items that do not match the intended state, this can be used to apply the same operation on any items that weren't completed in any prior attempt (assuming they weren't precluded for other reasons).

 Note that Profiling creates temporary results files that match the filenames of source material in the target folder, though with the extension, ".ssprof".
 These are removed on successful completion of a Profiling run, which is marked by the presence of a short performance summary on the Bulk operation display.
 If however the procedure is interrupted, you can safely remove these files manually.

 Profiling and Performance Considerations